ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/florida-panhandle-lands.md

 {{< figure class="photo-right" src="/images/pages/panama-city-crayfish.jpg" alt="A small, lobster shaped animal in a biologists hand." caption="Panama City crayfish.
 Photo by USFWS." >}}

 We propose restoration actions that will reduce instream sedimentation and chemical pollution to improve water quality and spawning habitat for our trust resource species, but many other recreationally and ecologically important species like shoal bass, largemouth bass, Gulf Coast striped bass, catfish and invertebrate prey species will experience the same improvements.
 At-risk species like the coastal flatwoods crayfish and the Panama City crayfish would also benefit.
 Removing impediments to access like dams and culverts will expand the resource base and increase abundance for those species that depend on large areas of river like the Gulf sturgeon, but also shad and other migratory aquatic species.
 Coastal species like oysters, shrimp, blue crabs, red drum and reef fish will benefit from better water quality and suitable flow of freshwater into estuaries.
-Similar to the benefits accrued in the North-Central Gulf Coast Focal Area, improving the quality of the upland habitats of this region will not only benefit our trust resource species such as the red-cockaded woodpecker and flatwoods salamanders, but also [Species of Greatest Conservation Need](http://myfwc.com/media/134694/Legacy_SGCN.pdf) like the eastern coachwhip and both the slender and the mimic glass lizards.
+Similar to the benefits accrued in the Central Gulf Lands Focal Area, improving the quality of the upland habitats of this region will not only benefit our trust resource species such as the red-cockaded woodpecker and flatwoods salamanders, but also [Species of Greatest Conservation Need](http://myfwc.com/media/2652455/Chapter3_SGCN.pdf) like the eastern coachwhip and both the slender and the mimic glass lizards.
 Terrestrial mammals like white-tailed deer, turkeys and squirrels, as well as at-risk plants — particularly the sweet pitcher plant and Boykin’s lobelia — would also benefit from management of the longleaf flatwoods in this region.

 ## High Priority Actions Based on the Service’s _Vision_